rhhaynes/rhhaynes.github.io/_posts/2018-09-16-serializing_deeply_nested_associations.markdown

 It should be noted that problems with infinite recursion can occur using this approach unless care is taken.

 ### Customizing serializer behavior
-A safer approach to achieving the desired result involves disregarding the `has_many`, `belongs_to` associations in the serializer and defining the collection of nested attributes directly.
+A safer approach to achieving the desired nesting depth involves disregarding the `has_many`, `belongs_to` relationships in the serializer and defining the nested associations directly.
 In this way the serializer behavior can be customized to provide select attributes.
 ```ruby
 class SpaghettiModelSerializer < ActiveModel::Serializer
   attributes :name, :geolocations